yzdxs/learn-anything/readme.md

 ### karabiner

+an app that has changed the way I interact with my computer by allowing me to rebind every key on my keyboard into a new custom key

 - [my layout ✨](https://my.mindnode.com/aGPrpzjuxth5dqytYpTzts9PZWKMFydgGt1Sjddz)
-  an app that has changed the way I interact with my computer, has my bindings and keyboard layout I use
+  my bindings and keyboard layout I use

 ### [alfred](https://my.mindnode.com/Zqykr8ousaj7ZFRihhb48F1FynqX89wj9YK731mq)